 Thankfully, closed adoptions are no longer the norm.
-In fact, 90 percent of adoptions today are open.
-Open adoptions lie on a scale of openness.
-They can be whatever you make them to be.
+In fact, 90 percent of adoptions today fall somewhere on the scale of openness — meaning nearly all prospective birth parents have an ongoing relationship with their child and the adoptive parents after the adoption.
+Your open adoption in Kansas can be whatever you make it to be.

-If you want to have a more open adoption, you might share:
+If, like most prospective birth mothers, you want to have a more open adoption, you might share:

-Regular letters, photos, video chats, texts, phone calls, and more
+- Regular letters, photos, video chats, texts, phone calls, and more

-Visits on holidays, birthdays, etc.
+- Visits on holidays, birthdays, etc.

 Here’s what open adoptions are (and are not):

-Open adoptions are a fantastic way to watch your child grow up happy and loved
+- Open adoptions are a fantastic way to watch your child grow up happy and loved

-Open adoptions often create a lifelong bond with both your child and their adoptive family
+- Open adoptions often create a lifelong bond with both your child and their adoptive family

-Open adoptions allow you to exchange potentially life-saving medical information with your child
+- Open adoptions allow you to exchange potentially life-saving medical information with your child

-Open adoptions allow your child to openly ask you questions about their adoption and biological heritage
+- Open adoptions allow your child to openly ask you questions about their adoption and biological heritage

 For birth parents, one of the greatest benefits of open adoption is the ability to watch your child grow.
 This often helps birth parents to emotionally heal post-placement.
 Reminders that their child is loved, happy, and thriving can help dispel any lingering worries they may have about their adoption decision.
 Maintaining a post-placement relationship can remove questions that many expectant parents fear they’ll have if they place their children for adoption.